brunomaga/brunomaga.github.io/_posts/2018-03-27-Deep-Neural-Networks.md

 1. **Forward pass**: set $$ x^{(0)} = x_n $$.
 Compute $$ z^{(l)} $$ for $$ l=1,...,l+1 $$;
 2. **Backward pass**: set $$ \delta ^{(L+1)} $$ using the appropriate loss and activation function.
 Compute $$ \delta ^{(L+1)} $$ for $$ l = L, ..., 1 $$;
 3. **Final computation**: for all parameters compute $$ \frac{\partial L_n}{\partial w_{i,j}^{(l)}} $$ (eq. \ref{eq_w}) and $$ \frac{\partial L_n}{\partial b_{j}^{(l)}} $$ (eq. \ref{eq_b});

+### Automatic Differentiation

+The chain rule shows us the theoretical framework, but not how to compute it efficiently.
+In practice, contraritly to the back-propagation algorithm above, (automatic differentiation)[https://en.wikipedia.org/wiki/Automatic_differentiation] ) (*autodiff*) algorithms such as (pytorch's autograd)[https://pytorch.org/tutorials/beginner/introyt/autogradyt_tutorial.html], do not require the derivatives of the loss and activation functions to be specified explicitly.

+Instead, a graph of workflow operations and dependencies is created, and partial derivatives of basic arithmetic operations (sums, division, sins, ...) are computed on the fly.
+Derivatives of activations and loss functions are computed from the graph of these partial derivatives.
+For more details, refer to <a href="https://towardsdatascience.com/automatic-differentiation-explained-b4ba8e60c2ad">Chi-Feng Wang's post</a> for an illustrative example of the automatic differentiation graph, or the <a href="{{ site.assets }}/resources/princeton_course_autodiff.pdf">Princeton course COS 324 in automatic differentiation</a> for a thorough explanation of the whole process.

 ### Regularization via Dropout